digidem/mapeo-core/README.md

 Retrieves the current device's unique ID (string).

+### `mapeo.close(cb)`

+Ends all peer sync connections, disables discovery of peers, and shuts down the underlying database. `cb` is called once this is complete.

 ## Sync API

 Mapeo core provides some key functionality for syncing between two devices over